FIWARE/tutorials.NGSI-LD/docs/index.md

 -   To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/).
 -   To install Docker on Mac/OS follow the instructions [here](https://docs.docker.com/docker-for-mac/).
 -   To install Docker on Unix follow the instructions [here](./docker-ubuntu.md).

+#### Note for Ubuntu users

+##### Important: Avoid Using "apt get install docker".

+If Docker installation was done using the command "apt get install docker", many issues could be encountered when running the tutorials later on.

 ### Postman <img src="./img/postman.png" align="left"  height="25" width="35" style="border-right-style:solid; border-right-width:10px; border-color:transparent; background: transparent">